ASRagab/unstructured4s/src/main/paradox/getting-started.md

-In addition to the `unstructured4s-core` module, you will need to provide an `sttp` backend, you can use any of the backends provided by [sttp] as long as you can provide a client with the effect capability `F[_]` that has a `Functor` instance (this will typical require some kind of interoperability module with the `cats` typeclass hierarchy)
+In addition to the `unstructured4s-core` module, you will need to provide an `sttp` backend, you can use any of the backends provided by [sttp] as long as you can provide a client with the effect capability `F[_]` that has a `Functor` instance (this will typical require some kind of interoperability module with the `cats` typeclass hierarchy if you aren't using cats-effect)

 [sttp]: https://sttp.softwaremill.com/en/latest/backends/summary.html